getCUJO/QoOID/draft-ietf-ippm-qoo.md

 - Use of randomized testing procedures.
 - Transparency in how QoO scores are derived and what assumptions are made.

-## Denial-of-Service (DoS) Risks
+## Denial-of-Service (DoS) Risks {#dos-risks}

 Active measurement techniques used to gather QoO data (e.g., TWAMP, STAMP, and synthetic traffic generation) can place additional load on a network.
-If not properly rate-limited, this may inadvertently degrade services offered by a network or be exploited by malicious actors to launch DoS attacks.
+If not properly rate-limited, this may inadvertently degrade services offered by a network or be exploited by malicious actors to launch DoS attacks {{?RFC2330}}.

 To mitigate these risks, the following is recommended:

-- Implement rate-limiting and access control for active measurement tools.
+- Implement rate-limiting and access control for active measurement tools, e.g., similar to recommendations for the One-way Active Measurement Protocol {{?RFC4656}}.
 - Ensure that measurement traffic does not interfere with critical services.
 - Monitor for abnormal measurement patterns that may indicate abuse.